 Tip #5) Maintain a Steady Posting Cadence

 Slow and steady wins the race.
-You don’t have to be out there posting new content five times a day.
-In fact, if you update your profiles too much, some of the content that you share will get overlooked and not make the impact that you were hoping for.
+You don't have to be out there posting new content five times a day.
+If you update your profiles too much, some of the content that you share will get overlooked and not make the impact that you were hoping for.

-A study from Social Report states that those that are looking to build an audience on LinkedIn should post one post per day.
-This is backed up by a report from LinkedIn, which showed that posting 20 times per month (or about once per workday) will enable to reach about 60% of your unique audience.
+A study from Social Report states that when looking to build an audience on LinkedIn, you should post one post per day.
+This posting schedule is backed up by a report from LinkedIn, which showed that posting 20 times per month (or about once per workday) will enable you to reach about 60% of your unique audience.

-Yes, posting more often does mean that you will be able to eventually reach a larger portion of your audience.
-However, you want to make sure that when you do reach them that they are being exposed to high-quality content.
-Less is more and quality needs to be the focus.
+Yes, posting more often does mean that you will be able to reach a larger portion of your audience eventually.
+However, you want to make sure that you only share high-quality content.
+Less is more, and quality needs to be the focus.

 Tip #6) Share Content From Others (And Let Them Know!)